HuskieRobotics/SPOT/CONTRIBUTING.md

 3. What did you do?
 4. What did you expect to see?
 5. What did you see instead?
-General questions should go to the ( LINK THIS Discord server)

 # How to suggest a feature or enhancement
 ### Philosophy and guiding principles